antonioCoco/RunasCs/README.md

                             commandline for the process if process_timeout=0 Optional arguments:
     -d, --domain domain
                             domain of the user, if in a domain.
-                            Default: ""
+                            Default: """"
     -f, --function create_process_function
                             CreateProcess function to use.
 When not specified RunasCs determines an appropriate CreateProcess
-                            function automatucally according to your privileges.
+                            function automatically according to your privileges.
                             0 - CreateProcessAsUserA
                             1 - CreateProcessWithTokenW
                             2 - CreateProcessWithLogonW
     -l, --logon-type logon_type
                             the logon type for the spawned process.
-                            Default: "3"
+                            Default: ""3""
     -r, --remote host:port
                             redirect stdin, stdout and stderr to a remote host.
-                            Using this options sets the process timeout to 0.
+                            Using this option sets the process timeout to 0.
     -t, --timeout process_timeout
                             the waiting time (in ms) for the created process.
                             This will halt RunasCs until the spawned process ends and sent the output back to the caller.
                             If you set 0 no output will be retrieved and cmd.exe won't be used to spawn the process.
-                            Default: "120000"
+                            Default: ""120000""
+    -p, --create-profile
+                            if this flag is specified RunasCs will force the creation of the user profile on the machine.
+                            This will ensure the process will have the environment variables correctly set.
+                            NOTE: this will leave some forensics traces behind creating the user profile directory.
+                            Compatible only with -f flags:
+                                1 - CreateProcessWithTokenW
+                                2 - CreateProcessWithLogonW

 Examples:
     Run a command as a specific local user